mwmlln/shinju_select/README.md

 * There is E10,000 limit per transaction in stripe testing account.
 This issue was informed by my mentor.

 * Unselecting the save profile info checkbox in checkout page still saves the changes in preferred delivery info.
 This issue was also informed me by my mentor.
-I have attempted to solve this issue by replacing Boolean($('#id-save-info').attr('checked')); to Boolean($('#id-save-info').prop('checked')); but had no luck resolving the issue.
+I have attempted to solve this issue by replacing `Boolean($('#id-save-info').attr('checked'));` to `saveInfo = $('#id-save-info').prop('checked');` to ensure the value returned false in the console window when unselected but had no luck resolving the issue in time for submission.

 ###  Validating code